Casts and Splints

 If you need a cast, here's what to expect:

-- First, a doctor or cast technician wraps the injured area in several layers of soft cotton.
+- First, a doctor or cast technician wraps the injured area in several layers of soft cotton or other material.
 This will be the soft inner layer of the cast.

 - Next, the plaster of Paris or fiberglass that will form the outer layer is soaked in water.